-node ID: A 16-bit number that uniquely identifies a Serial Bus node.
+node ID: A 16-bit number that uniquely identifies a Serial Bus node within a group of multiple interconnected buses.
 The most significant 10 bits are the bus ID and the least significant 6 bits are the physical ID.

 node unique ID: A 64-bit number that uniquely identifies a node among all the Serial Bus nodes manufactured worldwide; also known as the EUI-64 (Extended Unique Identifier, 64-bits).